Chikanz/Duck-Pizza/_games/Another-Reigny-Day.markdown

 Coming to Steam... soonish

-I helped make this piece as a part of a small team working as an intern for Mega Cat Studios.
-I worked on code and design work for the game as well as other small odd jobs.
+I helped make this piece as a part of a small team working as an intern for [Mega Cat Studios](https://megacatstudios.com/).
+I worked on code and design work for the game as well as lots of other small odd jobs.